Doing Business in Israel – 2026

 Pay Tax As You Go:

 The above installments are generally due regularly on the 15th or every other 15th of the month (not VAT in the case of Exempt Dealers).
-Payment is made online up to certain credit card limits, or at a local post office or bank branch.
+Israeli tax must be paid in Shekels using an Israeli bank account or Israeli credit card.
+Accountants typically pay the tax online using direct debit approval from the taxpayers to their Israeli bank.
+Alternatively, Israeli tax may be paid using an Israeli credit card up to certain limits or by check (cheque) at a Post Office.
 Lateness results in penalties.
-Persistent lateness (3 or 4 times) can result in a prohibition on doing business with the government and public companies.
+Persistent lateness (3 or 4 times) can result in a prohibition on doing business with the government, public institutions and public companies.

 Essential Paperwork: